jwidess/OPNsense-node-exporter-smartctl-collect/README.md

 # OPNsense-node-exporter-smartctl-collect

-This repo contains a shell script and a `configd` action to collect SMART data from an NVMe drive and expose them to Prometheus via the Node Exporter plugin and textfile collector on an OPNsense router.
+This repo contains a shell script and a `configd` action to collect SMART data from an NVMe drive and expose it to Prometheus via the Node Exporter plugin and textfile collector on an OPNsense router.

 ## Grafana Dashboard